 Galveston A244 is a shallow-water junction platform that supports oil and gas production from the Boomvang, Nansen and Gunnison fields.
 Three of Williams’ offshore pipelines are connected to this facility.

 The Geismar, La., olefins production plant is located south of Baton Rouge.
-It can produce up to 1.35 billion pounds of ethylene per year.
-Williams operates the plant and has an 83-percent ownership interest.
+The Geismar, La. facility annually produces approximately 1.95 billion pounds of ethylene and 114 million pounds of polymer grade propylene.